 Defn: A garment resembling a long frock coat worn by the clergy of certain churches when officiating, and by others as the usually outer garment.

-- The chalice is the cup used by the priest during the Sacrifice of the Mass.
+The chalice is the cup used by the during the Sacrifice of the Mass.
 More...

 Chal"ice, n.
 Etym: [OR. chalis, calice, OF. chalice, calice, F. calice, fr.
 L. calix, akin to Gr. helmet.
 Cf. Calice, Calyx.]

-Defn: A cup or bowl; especially, the cup used in the sacrament of the Lord's Supper.
+Defn: A or; especially, the used in the of the.

 - The chasuble is the large external vestment worn by the priest during the celebration of the Mass.
 The chasuble can be one of several colors: red, green, purple, white, gold, black, or rose ("pink").
 It is typically worn on top of the stole.
 It is removed before putting on the cope.
 More...